The Mathematical Experience

 Engagement & focus

 These terms are often thrown about, but it is worth spending a moment to think about what they mean and what the implications are.
-For example as a parent, I have often wondered why my 6 year old children can beat me at a game of memory and concluded that it is not just their young fresh minds, but the fact that I am guilty of not focusing enough on the game, I might try and carry on another conversation at the same time, or be thinking about something I am going to do later.
+For example as a parent, I have often wondered why my young children could always beat me at a game of memory and concluded that it is not just their young fresh minds, but the fact that I am guilty of not focusing enough on the game, I might try and carry on another conversation at the same time, or be thinking about something I am going to do later.
 In short their minds are ‘engaged’ by the game and as a result, they are totally focussed on the task at hand in a way I am not There is effectively no contest.
 This, in turn, makes me wonder about how often I am completely engaged and focused on a task and when that happens.
 The following are some answers,

 - Something about the activity pulls you away from distractions around you